bentasker/HLS-Stream-Creator/README.md

     Optional Arguments:

-	-o [directory]	Output directory (default: ./output)
-	-c [count]	Number of segments to include in playlist (live streams only) - 0 is no limit -e      	Encrypt the HLS segments (a key will be generated automatically) -b [bitrates]	Output video Bitrates in kb/s (comma seperated list for adaptive streams) -p [name]	Playlist filename prefix
+	-b [bitrates]	Output video Bitrates in kb/s (comma seperated list for adaptive streams) -c [count]	Number of segments to include in playlist (live streams only) - 0 is no limit -k [prefix]	String to prepend to Key path when encrpytion is used (e.g. https://mykeyserver.com/) -K [Name]	Name of file for decryption key (will have .key appended) -o [directory]	Output directory (default: ./output)
+	-p [name]	Playlist filename prefix
+	-q [quality]	Change encoding to CFR with [quality]
 	-t [name]	Segment filename prefix
+	-u [prefix]	Prefix to prepend to segment and manifest paths -C		Use constant bitrate as opposed to variable bitrate -e      	Encrypt the HLS segments (a key will be generated automatically) -f		Foreground encoding only (adaptive non-live streams only) -h              Print Usage information
 	-l		Input is a live stream
-	-f		Foreground encoding only (adaptive non-live streams only) -S		Name of a subdirectory to put segments into
+        -n              Ignore audio track in input file -S		Name of a subdirectory to put segments into
 	-2		Use two-pass encoding
-	-q [quality]	Change encoding to CFR with [quality]
-	-C		Use constant bitrate as opposed to variable bitrate -u [prefix]	Prefix to prepend to segment and manifest paths -k [prefix]	String to prepend to Key path when encrpytion is used (e.g. https://mykeyserver.com/) -K [Name]	Name of file for decryption key (will have .key appended) -n              Ignore audio track in input file